infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 :white_check_mark: **Success criteria**

-All the users should have ability to interact with the content displayed on the screen even if there is time limit defined for interaction with that specific view.
+All users should have ability to interact with the content displayed on the screen even if there is time limit defined for interaction with that specific view.
 Therefore, users should have the ability to turn off defined time-limit, adjust it or extend it.

 - In case of session inactivity it is recommended to notify the user that will about to be signed off with ability to extend that time-limit.
 The notification could be displayed in form of Alert or something similar.
 TalkBack service tells you about alerts and notifications so users using accessibility services would also be aware of the defined limit.